01-edu/public/subjects/paramcount.en.md

 ### Instructions

-Write a program that displays the number of arguments passed to it, followed by a newline.
+Write a program that displays the number of arguments passed to it.
+This number will be followed by a newline.

 If there are no arguments, just display a 0 followed by a newline.

-Example of output :
+Examples of outputs :

 ```console
 student@ubuntu:~/student/paramcount$ go build